Comparison of Cryoblaster® Dry Ice Blasting Machines

 ATX25-E

-Industrial electro-pneumatic machine designed for intensive work and corrective cleaning of all surfaces.
+Industrial electropneumatic machine designed for intensive tasks and corrective cleaning of all surface types.

 Cryoblaster ATX25-P dry ice blasting machine